 Fast forward to today, and Josue has earned his HVAC Technician Certificate and is employed at Healthy Home Heating and Air.
 Josue’s next goals?
 Find housing and bring his 18-year-old brother to the United States once he graduates from high school.
 Josue is grateful to the Charlotte Area Fund for giving him a chance, and to staff members Turquandra Davis and April Hood, for being constant supports.
 Thanks to them, reuniting with his brother in Charlotte is now a possibility!

-We learned that Josue’s middle name is Mpunga, the name of a famous Kasai Tribe Chief.
+We learned that Josue’s middle name, Mpunga, is the name of a famous Kasai Tribe Chief.
 “Mpunga” means “strength and courage.”
 Living up to his name, don’t you think?

 For information on our Employment Program or interest in becoming an Employment Partner, contact Joe Hamby.